tcnksm/gox-server/README.md

 Golang cross compile on Heroku.

-Just request some golang GitHub repository name, you can download compiled binary for your platform without golang runtime on your local PC.
+Just request some golang GitHub repository name, you can get compiled binary for your platform without golang runtime on your local PC.
 Currently request repository must be `go build`-able.
 Support platform is Darwin/Linux/Windows, 386/amd64.
 This is just POC and playing with [Heroku with Docker](https://devcenter.heroku.com/articles/introduction-local-development-with-docker).
 You should prepare your own build environment.

 ## Demo

 Demo application is hosted on [https://gox-server.herokuapp.com/](https://gox-server.herokuapp.com/).

-For example, if you want [github.com/Soulou/curl-unix-socket](https://github.com/Soulou/curl-unix-socket) compiled binary,
+For example, to get [github.com/Soulou/curl-unix-socket](https://github.com/Soulou/curl-unix-socket) compiled binary,

 ```bash
 $ curl -A "`uname -sp`" https://gox-server.herokuapp.com/Soulou/curl-unix-socket > curl-unix-socket